AndersDeath/holy-theory/content/algorithms/insertion-sort.md

 **Time Complexity:**

 Insertion Sort has a time complexity of O(n^2) in the worst case, where 'n' is the number of elements in the array.
-Despite its quadratic time complexity, Insertion Sort is often more efficient on small datasets or partially sorted arrays compared to other quadratic sorting algorithms.
+Despite its quadratic time complexity, the algorithm is often more efficient on small datasets or partially sorted arrays compared to other quadratic sorting algorithms.
 It's also an in-place sorting algorithm, meaning it doesn't require additional memory.

 ![Insertion sort](https://raw.githubusercontent.com/AndersDeath/holy-theory/main/images/insertion-sort.png)